jhpyle/docassemble/_docs/config.md

 pypirc path: /var/www/.pypirc
 {% endhighlight %}

-The `pypi url` directive refers to the web site to use for publishing.
+The `pypi url` directive refers to the repository to use for publishing.
 It should not have a trailing slash.

-The `pypirc path` directive refers to the file where the username and password will be stored.
+The `pypirc path` directive refers to the file where the repository URL will be stored.
 You may need to edit this if you run **docassemble** on a non-standard operating system.

 ## <a name="oauth"></a>Facebook, Google, and Azure login

-If you want to enable logging in with Facebook, Google, or Microsoft Azure, you will need to tell **docassemble** your [OAuth2] keys:
+If you want to enable logging in with Facebook, Google, or Microsoft Azure, you will need to tell **docassemble** your [OAuth2] keys for these services:

 {% highlight yaml %}
 oauth: